Asymptotic properties of short-range interaction functionals: Verification of short-range interaction properties

+for a large fixed $ k $; as before, $ I_{i,k} $ are the indices of the $ k $ nearest neighbors to $ x_i $.
+For a random configuration, the expected maximal cardinality of $ T_i $ grows with $ N $ as $ \log N / \log\log N $ \cite{bernExpected1991}, but the expected number of edges is only $ k(d)n $ \cite{dwyerExpected1993}.
+While it will be clear from the following discussion that there exists a sequence of minimizers in which $T_i \subset I_{i,k}$ holds, whether every sequence of minimizers satisfies this assumption remains open.

-Let us verify that the functional $ {\hat\e} $ above is admissible and has concave rate function, which causes one needs to consider its maximizers.
-We need to verify the monotonicity property~\eqref{eq:monotonicity} and Definitions~\ref{def:cube_asymp}, \ref{def:short_range}, \ref{def:cube_conts} using the maximizers of $ {\hat\e} $ instead of minimizers.
+Let us verify that the functional $ {\hat\e} $ above is admissible — that is, has the properties from Definitions~\ref{def:cube_asymp}, \ref{def:short_range}, and \ref{def:cube_conts}, is upper semicontinuous, satisfies the monotonicity equation \eqref{eq:monotonicity} — and has concave rate function, which is what causes one to consider its maximizers.
+Note that we need to verify the monotonicity property~\eqref{eq:monotonicity} and Definitions~\ref{def:cube_asymp}, \ref{def:short_range}, \ref{def:cube_conts} with the maximizers of $ {\hat\e} $ instead of minimizers.
 Notice first that $ \E $ is not in fact upper semicontinuous.
 To circumvent this issue, we will assume that the corresponding maximizers are obtained for the upper semicontinuous envelope of $ \E $.
-In practice, it means that if a subcollection of points in $ \omega_N $ lies on a sphere, the Delaunay triangulation of $ \omega_N $ is chosen so as to maximize the value of $ \e $ on $ \omega_N $.
+In practice, it means that if a subcollection of points in $ \omega_N $ lies on a sphere, the Delaunay triangulation of $ \omega_N $ is chosen so as to maximize the value of $ \E $ on $ \omega_N $.
 By an abuse of notation, we will still write $ \E $ to denote the envelope.